SS Vaterland (1913): World War I

 Vaterland was seized by the United States Shipping Board when the United States entered World War I on 6 April 1917.
 Of all the German ships seized, Vaterland was the only one not to have engines and machinery damaged by the German crews.
 Her German crew was sent to a new internment camp in Hot Springs, North Carolina, where many of them later died of a typhoid fever outbreak in summer 1918 as they were about to be transferred to Fort Oglethorpe, Georgia.
-Despite the lack of intentional damage the ship was badly deteriorated requiring major repairs, cleaning and painting.
-The work was going slowly under the USSB with the Navy recommending that it take charge of that process and the ship was turned over to the custody of the United States Navy (USN) in June 1917.
-Leviathan was the last of the German ships turned over to the Navy to complete repair and conversion.
+Despite the lack of intentional damage the ship was badly deteriorated, requiring major repairs, cleaning and painting.
+The work was going slowly under the USSB, with the Navy recommending that it take charge of that process and the ship was turned over to the custody of the United States Navy (USN) in June 1917.
+Vaterland was the last of the German ships turned over to the Navy to complete repair and conversion.

 She was commissioned by the USN in July 1917 as the USS Vaterland, Captain Joseph Wallace Oman in command.
 On 6 September 1917 she was redesignated SP-1326 and renamed Leviathan by President Woodrow Wilson.

 The trial cruise to Cuba on 17 November 1917 prompted Captain Oman to order 241 Marines on board to relieve a detachment of Marines and to station themselves conspicuously about the upper decks, giving the appearance from shore that the great ship was headed overseas to increase the American Expeditionary Forces.
 Upon her return later that month, she reported for duty with the Cruiser and Transport Force.